CMSC470-Team/Model/writeup.md

 Therefore, we think our method works, since it gets better results than the default sentence Bert model and the TF-IDF baseline.

-When we changed to the full QANTA training set, because of the limit of computational power, we only compared the fine tunned model with the TF-IDF baseline, we saw a decrease of incorrect guesses (From 440 to 430).
-Thus, the improvement of our methods on the full QANTA dataset is not as good as on the small training dataset.
-And we think that is one of the future works to better design that formula and adjust weights associated with the score.
+When we changed to the full QANTA training set, because of the limit of computational power, we only compared the fine tunned model with the TF-IDF baseline, we saw a decrease of incorrect guesses (From 440 to 383).
+Thus, there are also improvements on the full QANTA training set, even though, it does not have as much improvement as on the smaller dataset.
+We think that is one of the future works to better design that formula and adjust weights associated with the score.

 ---
 ## Who did what?